CondorcetVote/Documentation-Book/II-#-A.-Create-an-Election-#-2.-Create-Candidates-(library).md

 $election->getCandidatesListAsString(); // Will return an array with all candidate name as string.
 ```

-_Note: When you start voting, you will never be able to edit the candidates list._
+_Note: When you start voting, you will never be able to edit the candidate's list._